 1. Marinade the squid with the curry powder and salt for about 1-2 hours.
 If you don’t have time, 20 minutes is probably enough?

 2. Heat up some oil.
 Toss the squid into the wok and stir fry it.
 As I was afraid of the squid turning rubbery from overcooking, I kept an EXTREMELY CLOSE WATCH of it.
 When the squid curled up and after a bit of stirring, I was satisfied that it was cooked.

 3. However, as it looked a bit too orangey, I threw in the parsley for some colour.
 Mmm…it smelled really nice!

 I offered a piece to the boy but the little brat wrinkled up his nose, shook his head and said,

 “Ee-yer!
 This one not nice! …no like!
 Smell-yee!”

-Lucky for the brat, he’s gonna see his Grandma and favorite aunts and uncles soon…
+Lucky for the Chinese boy, he’s gonna see his Grandma and favourite aunts and uncles soon…